Zaid2044/Smart-Waste-Sorter/README.md

 An AI-powered application that uses computer vision to classify waste in real-time through a webcam.
 The system identifies objects as either **Recyclable** or **Non-Recyclable** and provides instant visual feedback.

-*(This is a placeholder GIF.
-You can create your own using a tool like [ScreenToGif](https://www.screentogif.com/) and replace the link!)*

 ---

 ## ✨ Features